8lall0/aesthetic-width/README.md

 ## Install
 [Chrome web store](https://goo.gl/uXArzk)
 ## License
-This extension is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details